casparwb/Syzygy.jl/README.md

 > [!NOTE]
 > `Syzygy.jl` uses units when initializing a system and when postprocessing a simulation results.
 The units are discarded before the actual simulation begins in order to ensure performance.
 The initial conditions and parameters that are sent to the ODE solver are always the preferred units of the respective dimensions.
 The default unit system is solar mass ($M_\odot$), solar radii ($R_\odot$), and year.
-If you want to change the default unit system, you have to call the `preferunits` function from `Unitful.jl` BEFORE importing `Syzygy.jl`.
+If you want to change the default unit system, you have to call the `set_units`, which accepts a string with the name of the unit system, i.e. "SI", "CGS", "Solar".

 ## Simulation setup